-Hiking the Figure 8 Loop in Bryce Canyon is a perfect way to explore many of the best sights in the park.
-One step into Bryce Canyon and you will feel like you’re on another planet.
-Or maybe a fairytale world with life-size sand castles, because I don’t know if other planets are quite as extraordinary as Bryce Canyon.
+Hiking the Figure 8 Loop in Bryce Canyon is a perfect way to explore many of the best sights in Bryce Canyon National Park.

 - Hiking distance | 6.3 miles